 Your FIFA 19 should be working properly again now.
 If not, you can try the next fix.

 Fix 6 Force Vertical Sync and Triple Buffering on

-Vertical Sync helps you avoid screen tearing, but it can also cause problems such as a frequent game crashing and freezing.
-To avoid it, you can leave V-Sync off in game settings, then force Vertical Sync and Triple Buffering on in NVIDIA Control Panel to use the drivers to control V-Sync instead.
+Vertical Sync helps you avoid screen tearing, but it can also cause problems such as the frequent game crashing and freezing.
+To avoid it, you can leave V-Sync off in-game settings, then force Vertical Sync and Triple Buffering on in NVIDIA Control Panel to use the drivers to control V-Sync instead.

 1) Turn off V-Sync in the game settings menu.